Acceptance One Step At A Time

-This is a project I started in 2011 to raise awareness, acceptance, support and understanding about autism and disability in my home of Kenya, and eventually Africa as a whole.
+This is a project I started to raise awareness, acceptance, support and understanding about autism and disability in my home of Kenya, and eventually Africa as a whole.

 I remember the pain of growing up with no support system or education about autism and how it negatively affected my life, as well as knowing the stigma and discrimination which is prevalent in all areas of the continent.